-A string identifying the view name that this entry should belong to.
+A string identifying the view game that this coty, should belong to A string identifying the view name that this entry should belong to.
 View Name The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
 Indicates the view type that this entry should belong to.
 Possible view types include: Included: an optional flag to indicate that this view subtree should be included.
 View Type Excluded: An optional flag to indicate that this view subtree should be excluded.
-Generally, if an entry's view type is Excluded , it should exist another entry whose view type is Included, and its OID subtree oversteps the Excluded entry.
+Generally, if an entry's view type is Excluded , it should exist another entry whose view type is Included , and its OID subtree oversteps the Excluded entry.
 The OID defining the root of the subtree to add to the named view.
 OID Subtree The allowed OID length is 1 to 128.
 The allowed string content is digital number or asterisk ().